awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 After creating the role, modify the trust relationship to allow the IAM user \(or the users in the AWS account\) to assume it\.

-The following example shows a trust relationship that allows a role to be assumed by any IAM user in the account 123456789012, ***if*** the administrator of that account explicitly grants the `sts:assumerole` permission to the user\.
+The following example shows a trust policy that you could attach to a role\.
+This policy allows the role to be assumed by any IAM user in the account 123456789012, ***if*** the administrator of that account explicitly grants the `sts:assumerole` permission to the user\.

 ```
  1. {